rabbitmq/rabbitmq-oauth2-tutorial/README.md

 **Create Clients, Users, Permissions and grant them**

-Run the command `make setup-users-and-tokens` to achieve the following:
+Run the command `make setup-users-and-clients` to achieve the following:
 - Create `rabbit_admin` user who is going to be the full administrator user with full access
 - Create `rabbit_monitor` user who is going to be monitoring user with just the *monitoring* *user tag*
 - Create `consumer` client who is going to be the RabbitMQ User for the consumer application